August 1972 solar storms: Terrestrial effects and aurora

 On 4 August, an aurora shone so luminously that shadows were cast on the southern coast of the United Kingdom and shortly later as far south as Bilbao, Spain at magnetic latitude 46°.
 Extending to 5 August, intense geomagnetic storming continued with bright red (a relatively rare color associated with extreme events) and fast-moving aurora visible at midday from dark regions of the Southern Hemisphere.

 Radio frequency (RF) effects were rapid and intense.
-Blackouts commenced nearly instantaneously on the sunlit side of Earth on HF and other vulnerable bands.
+Radio blackouts commenced nearly instantaneously on the sunlit side of Earth on HF and other vulnerable bands.
 A nighttime mid-latitude E layer developed.

 Geomagnetically induced currents (GICs) were generated and produced significant electrical grid disturbances throughout Canada and across much of eastern and central United States, with strong anomalies reported as far south as Maryland and Ohio, moderate anomalies in Tennessee, and weak anomalies in Alabama and north Texas.
 The voltage collapse of 64% on the North Dakota to Manitoba interconnection would have been sufficient to cause a system breakup if occurring during high export conditions on the line, which would have precipitated a large power outage.
 Many U.S. utilities in these regions reported no disturbances, with the presence of igneous rock geology a suspected factor, as well as geomagnetic latitude and differences in operational characteristics of respective electrical grids.
 Manitoba Hydro reported that power going the other way, from Manitoba to the U.S., plummeted 120 MW within a few minutes.
 Protective relays were repeatedly activated in Newfoundland.

 An outage was reported along American Telephone and Telegraph (now AT&T)'s L4 coaxial cable between Illinois and Iowa.
 Magnetic field variations (dB/dt) of ≈800 nT/min were estimated locally at the time and the peak rate of change of magnetic field intensity reached >2,200 nT/min in central and western Canada, although the outage was most likely caused by swift intensification of the eastward electrojet of the ionosphere.
 AT&T also experienced a surge of 60 volts on their telephone cable between Chicago and Nebraska.
 Exceeding the high-current shutdown threshold, an induced electric field was measured at 7.0 V/km.
 The storm was detected in low-latitude areas such as the Philippines and Brazil, as well as Japan.